Most Active Stories

 MONTAGNE: Oh, and one last example.
 Public radio station KPCC Here in Los Angeles, actually Pasadena, couldn't resist jumping into the fray.
 The station created an Interactive Public Radio bracket pitting shows against each other.

 INSKEEP: And in the first round of bracket voting, MORNING EDITION took down SCIENCE FRIDAY.
 Now we're facing off against RADIO LAB.
 Listen, they are a great team over there.
 Not going to trash talk them.
-Crowe(ph), which is a great center, Abreu Moz(ph) is amazing at guard and we're just going to stick with our game plan and we're going to play.
+Krulwich, a great center; Abrumrad is amazing at guard.
+And we're just going to stick with our game plan, and we're going to play.

 It's MORNING EDITION from NPR News.
 Transcript provided by NPR, Copyright NPR.